ameliacitradewi/mooc_2024_python/README.md

 ## Why Visit? 🤔

 - **Educate:** Explore my solutions and learn from the shared experiences (and occasional missteps).
-- **Entertain:** Enjoy the commentary.
-Coding doesn't have to be serious all the time!
 - **Engage:** Ideas to improve my code?
 Contributions are warmly welcomed.
 Let's learn together!

 ## Support or Contact 📢